20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Steps: Cut memory foam into simple shapes — stars, hearts, clouds, cats, and simple food shapes all work beautifully.
 Memory foam cuts cleanly with sharp scissors and naturally produces the slow-rise effect when squeezed.
 Paint the cut shape with acrylic paint in layers, allowing each layer to dry before adding the next.
 Add details with permanent markers.
 Seal with glossy Mod Podge.
 The natural memory foam slow-rise is identical to commercial squishies — children are always genuinely surprised that something they made at home feels exactly like a purchased squishy.

-Craft 8: Kitchen Sponge Animal Squishy
+Craft 8: Kitchen Sponge Animal DIY Squishy Crafts

 Supplies: Plain kitchen sponge, scissors, acrylic paint, permanent markers, hot glue, craft foam scraps

 Steps: Cut a kitchen sponge into a simple animal body shape a cat, bear, bunny, or pig all work well.
 Cut small ears, feet, and tails from craft foam scraps and hot glue them to the sponge body.
 Paint the main body in your chosen animal color yellow for a bear, pink for a pig, white for a bunny.
 Allow to dry.
-Add facial features — eyes, nose, mouth, whiskers — with a fine permanent marker.
+Add facial features — eyes, nose, mouth, whiskers with a fine permanent marker.
 Seal with clear nail polish if desired.
 Kitchen sponges produce a slightly firmer squish than makeup sponges but compress fully and spring back satisfyingly.

-Craft 9: Foam Sheet Sandwich Squishy
+Craft 9: Foam Sheet Sandwich DIY Squishy Crafts

 Foam Sheet sandwich Squishy